undertherain/FuriOCR/README.md

 ### To furiganize

-install kakasi, mecab and mecab-naist-jdic-eucjp packages on Ubuntu, or kakasi, kakasi-dict, mecab and mecab-ipadic-EUCJP on Fedora.
+on Ubuntu

+`apt install kakasi mecab mecab-naist-jdic-eucjp`

+on Fedora:

+`kakasi, kakasi-dict, mecab and mecab-ipadic-EUCJP`

 ### to render

-npm install markdown-it furigana-markdown-it
+`npm install markdown-it furigana-markdown-it`

 ## Run